FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Black joins the game=This is a system message that appears in the chat box at the start of the game when the Black player joins a game.

-White resigned=This is a appears in the right hand-side box in a game, the list of games on the profile, and also the left hand-side box in a game when the White player resigns from the game.
+White resigned=This message appears in the right hand-side box in a game, the list of games on the profile, and also the left hand-side box in a game when the White player resigns from the game.

-Black resigned=This is a appears in the right hand-side box in a game, the list of games on the profile, and also the left hand-side box in a game when the Black player resigns from the game.
+Black resigned=This message appears in the right hand-side box in a game, the list of games on the profile, and also the left hand-side box in a game when the Black player resigns from the game.

-White left the game=This is a appears in the right hand-side box in a game, the list of games on the profile and also the left hand-side box in a game when the White player leaves the game either by aborting or by being absent for too long.
+White left the game=This appears when the White player leaves the game either by aborting or by being absent for too long.
+It can found in the right hand-side box in a game, the list of games on the profile and also the left hand-side box in a game.

-Black left the game=This is a appears in the right hand-side box in a game, the list of games on the profile and also the left hand-side box in a game when the Black player leaves the game either by aborting or by being absent for too long.
+Black left the game=This message appears when the Black player leaves the game either by aborting or by being absent for too long.
+It can found in the right hand-side box in a game, the list of games on the profile and also the left hand-side box in a game.

 Share this URL to let spectators see the game=The alt text (what you see when you hover the mouse over) of the link just below the board which you can send to people so they can watch the game.